ymniquet/eQuimageLab/src/equimagelab/docs/source/composite.rst

 and lR, lG, lB are the linear RGB components of the image.
 The definitions of Y and :math:`L^*` account for the non-linear and non-homogeneous response of the eyes.
 They highlight, for example, that we are far more sentitive to green than to red and blue light.
 Note that :math:`L^*` conventionally ranges within [0, 100] instead of [0, 1].

-The method :py:meth:`Image.lightness() <equimagelab.equimage.image_colorspaces.MixinImage.lightness>` returns the lightness :math:`L^*` of all pixels of a lRGB or sRGB image (the sRGB components being converted to lRGB for that purpose).
+The method :py:meth:`Image.lightness() <equimagelab.equimage.image_colorspaces.MixinImage.lightness>` returns the normalized lightness :math:`L^*/100` of all pixels of a lRGB or sRGB image (the sRGB components being converted to lRGB for that purpose).

 While :math:`L^*` is the best measure of the brightness of a pixel, it is expensive to compute (since our images usually live in the sRGB color space, whereas :math:`L^*` is defined in the lRGB color space).
 Therefore, alternate, *approximate* measures of the brightness have been introduced:

   - The *luma* of a pixel L = 0.2126R+0.7152G+0.0722B.
 In the lRGB color space, the luma is the luminance L = Y (but has nothing to do with the lightness !).
 In the sRGB color space, the luma (which somehow accounts for the non-linear and non-homogeneous response of the eye) is often used as a convenient substitute for the lightness :math:`L\equiv L^*/100` (but is not as accurate).
 The method :py:meth:`Image.luma() <equimagelab.equimage.image_colorspaces.MixinImage.luma>` returns the luma L of all pixels of an image (calculated from the lRGB or sRGB components depending on the color space).
 Also, the RGB coefficients of the luma can be tweaked with the :py:func:`set_RGB_luma() <equimagelab.equimage.params.set_RGB_luma>` function (and inquired with :py:func:`get_RGB_luma() <equimagelab.equimage.params.get_RGB_luma>`).
 Depending on your purposes, it may be more convenient to work with L = (R+G+B)/3.

   - The *value* of a pixel V = max(R, G, B).
 This is a key component of the HSV color model, but a really poor measure of the lightness !
 The method :py:meth:`Image.value() <equimagelab.equimage.image_colorspaces.MixinImage.value>` returns the value V of all pixels of an image (available for both RGB and HSV images).

+Note the the HSL lightness L' is different from the (CIE) lightness :math:`L^*` and also a poor approximation to the latter?

 Saturation
 ^^^^^^^^^^